dhvanisoni/Sentiment-Analysis-of-IMDb-Movie-Reviews/README.md

 ### Model Architectures
-We thoroughly investigated RNN, LSTM, CNN+LSTM, and a novel hybrid framework combining CNN and Bidirectional LSTM.
+I thoroughly investigated RNN, LSTM, CNN+LSTM, and a novel hybrid framework combining CNN and Bidirectional LSTM.
 A comparative analysis was conducted to gauge the efficacy of each model architecture.

 ### 🔍 Results and Findings:

-Hybrid Convolutional-BiLSTM model showcased the highest accuracy at 89%.
+- Hybrid Convolutional-BiLSTM model showcased the highest accuracy at 89%.
-LSTM model achieved an accuracy of 86%.
+- LSTM model achieved an accuracy of 86%.
-CNN+LSTM model's performance underscored the importance of hyperparameter tuning and architectural design.
+- CNN+LSTM model's performance underscored the importance of hyperparameter tuning and architectural design.